 - Portable personal stereo

-I'm sure others can come up with other ideas.
-(My personal pet project is a wearable voice changer, but I also plan to make this Shield as broadly applicable as I can.)
+I'm sure others can come up with other ideas, including as just one element in a much larger and more complex project.
+(The wearable voice changer is my pet project, but I also plan to make this Shield as broadly applicable as I can.)

 There's also an option for adding a Bluetooth Low Energy (BLE) capability to a project, via Adafruit's BLE SPI Friend.
-The header for this connects the Friend's pins to the GPIO pins used in the breakout's provided sample code (as shown in the Wiring section of its tutorial).
-If you don't want to use the Friend for any reason, just don't connect it.
+The header for this connects the Friend's pins to the GPIO pins used in the breakout's provided sample code (as shown in the Wiring section of its tutorial; these are 4, 7, 8, 11, 12, and 13).
+If you don't want to use the Friend for any reason, just don't connect it; those GPIO pins will then be left unconnected.

-A Microchip MCP4652 digital rheostat -- with a separate I2C address -- controls the speaker volume.
+A Microchip MCP4652 digital rheostat -- with a separate I2C address -- controls the mike and speaker volume.

 There are three ways that the audio signal can leave the board.
 The "normal" way is through a 3.5mm TRRS audio jack (the four leads carrying IN+, OUT-, OUT+, and IN- respectively).
 In case the user is building something with the mike and speaker in the same enclosure as the Shield, there's also a pair of two-lead right-angle headers to connect them.

-Finally, should the user want to process a signal through more than one FV-1, a pair of Picoblade connectors allow the user to connect the output of one directly to the input of the other.
+Finally, should the user want to process a signal through more than one FV-1, a pair of connectors allow the user to send the output of one directly to the input of the next.
 While the MAX11312 is capable of up to eight I2C addresses, the selection on this board is limited to four; it's highly unlikely anyone will want more than two.

 (For those who might want to connect the mike and speaker through separate mono audio jacks or bare-wire connectors, a separate version of this will feature those options in place of the TRRS jack and right-angle headers.
 That's why the board is labeled Sound Processing Shield 1; the other one will be Sound Processing Shield 2.
 That will be the only difference, so all sketches should work equally well with both.)